 - Flashpoint is one of the valid indicators of fire and explosion hazard posed by the fuel

-- There is a possibility of a decreased flashpoint in low sulphur fuels because of different characteristics of the blending component feedstocks and method of production
+- There is a possibility of a decreased flashpoint in low sulfur fuels because of different characteristics of the blending component feedstocks and method of production

 - A low flash point means an increased risk of fire and explosion.
 SOLAS limit of 60°C has no tolerance and vessels may risk losing their insurance if an accident occurs on board as a result